dayseanm04/network/CCNA/Configuring-Spanning-Tree/task-configs/task2.md

 <img width="713" height="345" alt="T2-SW1-V2" src="https://github.com/user-attachments/assets/ec6e9646-bb9f-4837-bcd2-6a9bb4b7e7e7" />

 You should see:
-- 🥈 Secondary root bridge for VLAN 2
+- SW1 is the secondary root bridge for VLAN 2
 - Priority around 24578 (higher than the primary root bridge priority **24577**)